 For most rivers, the specific exploitation rates are not known and therefore a range of values is applied within which the true value is expected to be.
-Furthermore, as there is now specific rod exploitation data for Irish rivers with fish counters, it has been possible to allocate all rivers into specific groups representing heavily fished (higher exploitation rate) and medium fished to lightly fished rivers (low exploitation rate) based on field observations (Table 1).
+Furthermore, as specific rod exploitation data for Irish rivers with fish counters is available, it has been possible to allocate all rivers into specific groups representing heavily fished (higher exploitation rate) and medium fished (medium exploitation rate) to lightly fished rivers (low exploitation rate) based on field observations (Table 1).
 This restricts the overall range of values being used to a more likely range rather than applying the entire range of values observed.